1672 Elgin and Forres - The MP Golfer

 Putting all of this together, there is clear evidence of golfing activity in the area, but where exactly is not certain.
 However, a few years later, in nearby Forres, there is a record of other known golfers and definite confirmation of golf play and an indication of where it might have been.

 In 1672, Alexander Brodie of Brodie, Member of Parliament for the County of Elgin in Scotland, wrote in his diary about a visit he made to a spa at 'Riuus' to take the waters, apparently to alleviate gallstones.
 He also says that he played golf at 'Burgi'.
 For some years, this was thought to be at Burghead and the spa was either the Burghead Well at the end of King Street or St Aethan's Well, further along the coastal path.
 St Aethan was a follower of St Iona and brought Christianity to the Northern Picts.

-However, a recent re-appraisal of the information clearly shows that 'Burgi' is Burgie House, one of the Brodie family seats near Forres, and the golf and spa were nearby.
+However, a recent re-appraisal of the information clearly shows that 'Burgi' is Burgie House, a haunt of Alexander Brodie, and that the golf and spa were nearby.
 (1)

 1672.
 ALEXANDER BRODIE OF BRODIE

 12. I did this day begin to drink at the well of Riuus; som effect it had as to appearane.
 I past this day ther, and made use of golfing for exercis of the body.
 Whil I drink, let this be noe snar to me. . . .

 19. This day I returnd to the well at Riuus to drink water; and desiring to use it as a means throgh His blessing to prevent the diseas which I am subject unto of the stone. ...
 I was this night at Burgi.
 Mr. Colin Falconer drank with me, and we recreated the bodi by pastim at golf.